Learn IVN and V2X

 SOME/IP Transport Protocol (SOME/IP-TP) – segment larger SOME/IP messages on UDP.

 In version 4.2.1 of AUTOSAR IPv6 has been added.
 It has support for DHCP v4 and DHCP v6.
-SOME/IP and Ethernet time synchronization (PTP module) has also been added.
+SOME/IP and Ethernet time synchronization (PTP module) have also been added.

-In addition that a vehicle will be a node in a V2X network and that Ethernet is a fairly new communication technology within the vehicle, cyber security is very important to address in the design of the IVN.
-It is advisable to keep in mind that whatever protection you choose it has to be updated regularly, generally within maximum 4 years.
+In addition that a vehicle will be a node in a V2X network and that Ethernet is a fairly new communication technology within the vehicle, cybersecurity is very important to address in the design of the IVN.
+It is advisable to keep in mind that whatever protection you choose has to be updated regularly, generally within a maximum of 4 years.

-More will come - Don't hesitate feed back your experience on this page
+More will come - Don't hesitate feedback on your experience

 Additional topics that are planned to be covered: